Nebojša Jelenković

 Nebojša Jelenković (Небојша Јеленковић; born 26 May 1978) is a former Serbian professional footballer who played as a defensive midfielder.

 He has played more than 290 domestic games with Litex Lovech and holds the record for the second most domestic games played by a foreigner in the Bulgarian A Group.
 He is also the first foreigner to become a captain of a Bulgarian team.
 In 2004, he obtained a Bulgarian passport.
+His son, Veljko is also a footballer.

 Career

 In Serbia

 Jelenković began his career at hometown club Novi Sad.
 In the summer of 1998, he signed with FR Yugoslavia champions Obilić.

 Litex Lovech

 In 1999 Jelenković moved to Litex Lovech.
 He made his first appearance for Litex in a Champions League qualification match against Widzew Łódź, on 28 July 1999.
 His league debut came on 8 August, in a 1–0 loss against Slavia Sofia on the opening day of the 1999–00 season.
 On 20 November 1999, Nebojša scored his first goals, scoring twice in a 3–1 away win over Velbazhd Kyustendil.
 He scored his final goal of the season in a 6–0 win at home over Volov Shumen on 1 April 2000.

 On 29 August 2002, Jelenković scored his first-ever European goal in a 3–1 away win over Lithuanian Atlantas Klaipėda in their 2002–03 UEFA Cup qualifying round second leg tie.
 Three weeks later, he scored an own goal in a 1–0 home loss against Panathinaikos in the first round of the tournament.

 In 2006, Jelenković was on the radar of then Bulgarian manager Hristo Stoichkov as a prospective candidate for the national team, but eventually did not meet the eligibility criteria because of having appeared in matches for the FR Yugoslavia U-21.
 In the same year CSKA Sofia attempted to secure the services of the Serbian midfielder.

 On 30 August 2007, Kuban Krasnodar confirmed Jelenković has joined on loan for three months.
 He spent most of his time with Kuban on the bench, making only three Russian Premier League appearances.
 In December Jelenković returned to Litex and earned 12 appearances in the Bulgarian A PFG, scoring one goal to the end of the season.